-The Israeli-developed "Sabra" is a highly modified form of the American M60 "Patton" tank complete with a revised turret, more potent armament, revised armor protection, reinforced chassis and improved battlefield capabilities.
-More specifically, the Sabra is based on the M60A3 production model though scarcely retains the form of the original American design with modifications completed by the Israeli Military Industries (IMI) concern.
-The Sabra was offered to the Turkish Army for upgrading their tank fleet and entered operational service in 2007.
-Overall, the Sabra is a very responsive contributor with a strong power-to-weight ratio, making it an agile battlefield system.
-Its various upgrades have extended the service life of the basic M60 and made for a more formidable killing machine.
+The Israeli-developed "Sabra" is a major modification of the American M60 "Patton" tank with an improved turret, more powerful weapons, improved armor protection, a reinforced chassis and improved battlefield capabilities.
+More precisely, the Sabra is based on the M60A3 production model, but retains little of the form of the original American design, modified by the concerned Israeli Military Industries (IMI).
+The Sabra was supplied to the Turkish army to upgrade its tank fleet and entered service in 2007.

 - Tank vs Tank